Decorating the Ritual Ship (24th October 2017)

-The Dragon Ship was filled with stickers by now.
+The Ritual Ship was filled with stickers by now.
 Lights were added to the boat to enhance its appearance.

 The Nine Emperor Gods’ eggless Birthday Cake.
 Vegetarians are allowed to consume it.

-Temple volunteers distributed pieces of the birthday cake and longevity buns to the worshippers
+Temple volunteers distributing pieces of the birthday cake and longevity buns to the worshippers.

 Offerings from the Kitchen Committee were mostly food.
 Interestingly, they also included handmade angbao handicrafts.

-More Decorations to the Dragon Ship 龙船 (26th October 2018)
+More Decorations to the Ritual Ship 祈福法船 (26th October 2017)

 Preparing for the Sending Off Ceremony on the 28th